 - Technical Writing

 - Technical writing is ubiquitous in the contemporary workplace.
 Students from disciplines as diverse as business, engineering, information technology, law and science benefit from taking technical writing courses by learning how to analyze and communicate specialized information and to adapt their visuals, formats and writing styles to the specific audiences and needs of their fields.
 These courses emphasize the precise use of language and graphics to communicate complex technical and procedural information safely, legally and ethically and focus on career-specific writing such as proposals, letters, memoranda, lab reports, and/or work reports.
-(See Writing catalog page and class schedule for Technical Writing classes.)
+(See the Writing catalog and class schedule for Technical Writing classes.)